Missing features

 2. You link it to a specific feature, say “Salesforce integration”

-3. The deal goes to In recycling, waiting
+3. The deal goes to Recycling, waiting

 4. Months later, your product team finishes building Salesforce integration